 6.0 Units.
-Prerequisite: Dental Assisting 174 and 180.
-Dental Assisting students must have CPR, Hepatitis B, tetanus vaccinations and TB testing before going to the dental school.
+1 lecture and 15 lab hrs/wk.
+Repeat: 1.
+Prerequisite: DENT 174 and 180.
+Students must have CPR, Hepatitis B, tetanus vaccinations and TB testing before going to the dental school.
 One weekly lecture/seminar and 448 off-campus hours.

-Clinical practice utilizing Four-Handed Dentistry at chairside, including extended functions in general dentistry delegated to the dental assistant and Registered Dental Assistant by the State Dental Practice Act in private dental offices and clinics.
+Clinical practice utilizing Four-Handed Dentistry at chairside, including extended functions in general dentistry delegated to the dental assistant and registered dental assistant by the State Dental Practice Act in private dental offices and clinics.
 Weekly seminars are held to discuss student progress and provide instruction and suggestions for student improvement.
-May be taken twice for credit.
 (CSU)